“Oshiruko recipe” Sweet soup made with red beans and mochi

 On January 11th, there is an event called Kagami-biraki.
 On that day, people make sweet soup called oshiruko using mochi that was offered during the New Year and red beans, which are considered to be an auspicious ingredient.

-(However, shiruko is not a dessert that is only eaten during the New Year; it is a casual dessert that is enjoyed by people of all ages and genders on a daily basis.)
+(However, shiruko is not a dessert that is only eaten during the New Year; it is a casual dessert that is enjoyed by people of all ages and genders on a daily basis.
+During the winter, canned oshiruko can be purchased from vending machines.)

 Types of bean paste to use